 When you spend too much time on the saddle, even the most comfortable and suitable one will cause you pain.
 To solve this issue:

-A full-suspension bike and a suspension seat post are great in reduce discomfort for riders so if you have not bought a bike yet, you might consider purchasing those.
+A full-suspension bike and a suspension seat post are great in reducing discomfort for riders so if you have not bought a bike yet, you might consider purchasing those.

 Some people feel pain, not because of the saddle or the bike but because they are overweight, have diabetes, or smoke.
 In this case, instead of buying a new saddle, which will solve nothing, visit a doctor for a list of recommended activities.